 The AATA operates two transit centers: Blake Transit Center in downtown Ann Arbor on Fourth Avenue between William and Liberty, and the Ypsilanti Transit Center, located on Pearl Street at Adams Street.
 Most Ann Arbor routes originate at the Blake Transit Center at 15 minutes after and 15 minutes to each hour.
 For more information about routes and schedules, refer to the “Ride Guide” available at the transit centers, on the AATA buses, at the U-M International Center, or at the AATA web site listed above.

 Taxis.
 Taxis are a convenient but more expensive way to get around Ann Arbor.
-The Ann Arbor Area Convention and Visitors Bureau at https://www.visitannarbor.org/.
+More information is available on the Ann Arbor Area Convention and Visitors Bureau website.
 Yellow Cab is one commonly used taxi company.
 It is usually necessary to telephone for a taxi, but you can often find taxis waiting on State Street outside of the Michigan Union.